groundhoggwp/holler-box/readme.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.hollerwp.com/pricing/).

 == Changelog ==

+= 2.0.11 (2022-08-20) =
+* TWEAKED If avatar image url is empty, do not show the image avatar in the notification.
+* FIXED On click trigger once/multiple setting not showing correct state.
+* FIXED templates showing off-center after last update

 = 2.0.10 (2022-08-20) =
 * FIXED Page scrolled to bottom of when popup opens and is focused.